 - A percentage off the monthly rent.

 - Rent rebate when the property sells.

-- Free weekend in an upscale hotel during an open house.
+- A free weekend in an upscale hotel during an open house.

 - Gift certificates after every positive showing.

 - Gift certificates for every month the property is showing.